 The Trust would like to thank Ted Rouse for his continued generosity and willingness to see this land protected in perpetuity.

 Still Creek Nature Reserve

 Still Creek Nature Reserve contains 38 acres (15.5 hectares) of land in the Municipality of Whitestone—our first one in this area.
 The property is between Lorimer and Owl lakes, and partly runs along Still Creek.

 We would like to thank Sarah Mitchell for this extremely generous land donation and her desire to see this area protected in perpetuity.
 This land includes a healthy young forest, rocky outcrops, a diversity of wetlands and a meadow

 Thank you to the Ontario Land Trust Alliance and Environment and Climate Change Canada for the financial support through the Nature Smart Climate Solutions Funding Program.
 This program supports projects that provide natural climate solutions, by conserving and restoring ecosystems that store and capture carbon, whilst enhancing environmental resilience and providing critical habitat for Canada’s wildlife.

 Old Man's Creek Reserve

-In July 2012, 97 ha (240 ac) of mixed upland and lowland forests surrounding Old Man’s Creek was protected, including two waterfalls, and 610 m (2000 ft) of creek shore.
-The riffles, pools, and variety of aquatic vegetation in the Old Man’s Creek corridor provide an array of habitats for aquatic species, as well as fish spawning grounds.
+In July 2012, American Friends of Canadian Conservation (AFoCC) and MWLT partnered to complete the donation of 97 ha (240 ac) of mixed upland and lowland forests surrounding Old Man’s Creek.
+The land was gifted by a U.S. taxpayer who purchased it to permanently protect its two waterfalls and 610m (2000 ft) of frontage on Old Man’s Creek.
+The riffles, pools, and variety of aquatic vegetation in the creek's corridor provide an array of habitats for aquatic species, as well as fish spawning grounds.

 The Cove Conservation Easement